The Hang Seng Mandatory Provident Fund – SuperTrust Plus is a mandatory provident fund scheme.

 Integrated Accounts include Prestige Banking, Preferred Banking or Integrated Account.

-Additional voluntary contributions and Flexi-Contributions are accepted at the discretion of the Trustee.
-The Trustee reserves the absolute right not to accept any additional voluntary contributions and Flexi-Contributions at any time.
+Additional voluntary contributions, Flexi-Contributions and tax deductible voluntary contributions are accepted at the discretion of the Trustee.
+The Trustee reserves the absolute right not to accept any additional voluntary contributions, Flexi-Contributions and tax deductible voluntary contributions at any time.